Skip Ribbon Commands

 *Table notes:

-• Caution: In 2011, the U.S. Food and Drug Administration (FDA) recommended liquid, chewable, and tablet forms of acetaminophen be made in just one strength.
-Since that time, manufacturers and retailers of pediatric acetaminophen have voluntarily worked to change the amount of acetaminophen in these medicines to one standard amount (160 milligrams [mg]).
-Some manufacturers have recently made chewable tablets into a single strength of 160 mg.
-Infant drops are no longer available.
+• Standardized dosing: In 2011, the U.S. Food and Drug Administration (FDA) recommended liquid, chewable, and tablet forms of acetaminophen be made in just one strength.
+Since that time, the companies that make pediatric acetaminophen have voluntarily worked to change the amount of acetaminophen in these medicines to one standard amount (160 milligrams [mg]).
 Liquid syrup acetaminophen is available as 160mg/5mL.
-Dissolvable powder packs are available for children ages 6-11 years old and 48-95 pounds.
-Pediatric acetaminophen products on store shelves can continue to be used as labeled.
+Dissolvable powder packs are available for children ages 6–11 years old and 48–95 pounds.
+Pediatric acetaminophen products on store shelves should be used as labeled and with the dosing syringe that came with the medicine.

-• Measuring the dose for liquid medicines (should be in "mL" or metric units): It is easier to give the right amount of liquid medicine when using a syringe than when using a kitchen teaspoon or tablespoon.
-Use the syringe or tool that comes with the medicine.
-If a tool does not come with the medicine, ask your pharmacist for one.
+• Measuring the dose for liquid medicines (should be in "mL" or metric units): It is easier to give the right amount of liquid medicine when using a syringe.
+(Never use a kitchen teaspoon or tablespoon.)
+Use the dosing syringe that comes with the medicine.
+If the medicine does not come with a dosing syringe, ask your pharmacist for one.

-• Extended-release: Do not give 650 mg oral extended-release products in children.
+• Extended-release: Do not give 650 mg oral extended-release products to children under 18 years of age.

 More information